 Dan M. Hartzog has been named to the North Carolina Bar Association (NCBA) Legal Practice Hall of Fame.
-Hartzog is an experienced trial attorney who served as Managing Partner of Cranfill Sumner & Hartzog LLP (CSH Law) from its founding until 2015.
+Hartzog is an experienced trial attorney who served as Managing Partner of Cranfill Sumner & Hartzog LLP (Cranfill Sumner) from its founding until 2015.

 Hartzog will be inducted into the Legal Practice Hall of Fame during the NCBA Annual Meeting Awards Dinner on June 20.

-Hartzog co-founded CSH Law in 1992 with two colleagues.
+Hartzog co-founded Cranfill Sumner in 1992 with two colleagues.
 He has extensive litigation experience and has tried more than 100 jury trials to conclusion with an exceptionally high number of defense verdicts.

 He has received numerous awards including holding the rank of “Advocate” in the American Board of Trial Advocates (ABOTA), which is only bestowed upon lawyers who have tried at least fifty jury trials to conclusion as lead counsel.
 He also maintains an AV rating with Martindale-Hubbell, a prestigious peer review rating that recognizes attorneys who have reached high levels of skill and integrity.